-In honor of the 50th anniversary of the release of Midnight Cowboy, we are re-presenting and revising this 2013 article, a detailed look at this gritty, provocative film as a celebration of New York City itself.
+In honor of the 50th anniversary of the release of Midnight Cowboy, we published this celebration of the film, a detailed look at this gritty, provocative film as a celebration of New York City itself.

 In 1970, the Academy Award for Best Picture went to an X-rated film set within the world of gritty, vice-riddled Times Square.